 The children start to learn Latin in their form groups in Year 5 and follow our own Beginners' Booklet which has been refined through many years of introducing Dragons to Latin.
 From Year 6 onwards Latin is setted in accordance with the child's performance over their first year, and in subsequent Unit Tests and exams.
 Progress is made at a pace that suits the individual child.
 The Department has also written the 'Improvers' Booklet' specifically aimed at Year 6 children, which means that the Dragon now effectively has a two-book course to take a pupil from complete beginner to Common Entrance Level 1.

-In Year 7 and 8 children use the Galore Park Latin Prep series in preparation for Common Entrance and Scholarship, supplemented by more of our home grown resources containing the complex grammar and syntax required for many senior school Scholarship papers.
+In Year 7 and 8 children use the Galore Park Latin Two and Latin Three books in preparation for Common Entrance and Scholarship, supplemented by more of our home-grown resources containing the complex grammar and syntax required for many senior school Scholarship papers.
 The pupils are also great fans of pelman cards, dice games, Latin Bingo, and various online quizzes; all aimed at different learning styles, and of course to keep the subject great fun!